Ojas-Srivastava05/RangRiti/README.md

 ### 2\. **Install Dependencies**

-Once inside the project directory (`RangRiti`), install all the necessary Node.js packages:
+Navigate into the `RangRiti` directory and install all required Node.js packages:

 ```bash
 npm install
 ```

-*Remember to replace placeholder values with your actual API keys and credentials.*

 ### 3\. **Start the Application**

-After installing dependencies and setting up your environment variables, start the RangRiti application:
+Once dependencies are installed, you can start the RangRiti application:

 ```bash
 npm start